NCTR Statement of Principles and Positions

 In the governmental sector, public pension plans are designed to provide a core retirement benefit that will help assure vital taxpayer services by providing cost-effective retirement benefits that attract and retain qualified employees.
 Public pensions ensure a stable retirement income for those who dedicate their career to serving the public.

-NCTR believes that, in addition to their core defined benefit pension plans, employees should also have access to voluntary participation in employer-sponsored defined contribution (DC) plans which play a meaningful role in providing supplemental, tax-deferred retirement savings.
+NCTR supports and promotes the role and value of defined benefit pension plans to provide adequate and reliable retirement security for all Americans.
+NCTR believes that employees should also have access to voluntary participation in employer-sponsored defined contribution (DC) plans which play a meaningful role in providing supplemental, tax-deferred retirementsavings.

 NCTR believes that public pension plans must be governed by fiduciaries who adhere to the highest standards of integrity and fiscal accountability to the plan, its beneficiaries and members, their employers and the taxpayers.